 ESPN College Gameday host Kirk Herbstreit gets paid a lot of money to talk about college football, whether on set or in the broadcast booth.
-He has a pretty strong opinion, too.
-There are very few instances where you see him left pretty speechless, but August 29 was certainly one of them.
+He has some pretty strong opinions, too.
+There are very few instances where you see him left pretty speechless, but August 29, 2019, was certainly one of them.

 Herbstreit joined Rece Davis, Lee Corso and Desmond Howard to preview the Clemson Tigers against the Georgia Tech Yellow Jackets before making their way to Texas for the first big show of the college football season.